 The presence of a majority of the outstanding shares of Common Stock entitled to vote at the Annual Meeting, either in person or by proxy, will constitute a quorum.
 Shares of Common Stock represented by proxies at the meeting, including broker nonvotes and abstentions will be counted as shares present for purposes of establishing a quorum.
 A broker nonvote occurs when a broker or nominee holding shares for a beneficial owner votes on one proposal, but does not vote on another proposal because the broker or nominee does not have discretionary voting power and has not received instructions from the beneficial owner.
-Once a quorum is established, (i) the election of directors will require the affirmative vote of a majority of the votes cast on the respective nominees at the Annual Meeting and (ii) the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for 2018 and the approval of the votes represented and entitled to vote thereon at the Annual Meeting.
+Once a quorum is established, (i) the election of directors will require the affirmative vote of a majority of the votes cast on the respective nominees at the Annual Meeting and (ii) the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for 2019 and the approval of the advisory vote on executive compensation will require the affirmative vote of a majority of the votes represented and entitled to vote thereon at the Annual Meeting.
 For purposes of electing directors, a majority of votes cast means that the number of votes cast "for" a director's election exceeds the number of votes cast "against" that director's election.